 The heat of those days is suffocated thanks to the mojaderas or culecos as they are known in Las Tablas, which are in charge of wetting people of the opposite sex with hoses, buckets, or balloons as an act of mischief and fun.
 Both children and adults participate and everyone appreciates this refreshing bath that creates a playful atmosphere in Panama.
 And if you want to get away from it all for a few hours, you have the option of enjoying the best beaches in Panama, although, in some of them, the party is also present.

 The pollera is the typical national costume of Panama.
 It is an attire composed of a shirt and a pollerón with the most luxurious details, whose price is around 5 or 6 thousand dollars.
 Although the Parade of the Thousand Polleras takes place in January, during Carnival, the polleras of each year take advantage to return to show their best clothes, after a whole year of preparation and illusion to parade with the typical costume of the country.

-The origin of this festival dates back to ancient Rome, when the Romans celebrated a festival in honour of the God Bread called "lupercales", related to both Carnival and St. Valentine's Day.
+The origin of this festival dates back to ancient Rome when the Romans celebrated a festival in honor of the God Bread called "lupercales", related to both Carnival and St. Valentine's Day.
 Hence, these two traditions, which are still in full swing today, began to be celebrated.